vs0018/bamazon/README.md

-# bamazon
-bamazon Node app - Week Twelve
+# bamazon app - Week Twelve
 ------------------

 This is a simple inventory app using Node.js and MySQL